-The formal Call for Nominations for 2013 has been issued, and nominations must be submitted by email by April 1, 2013.
+The formal Call for Nominations for 2014 has been issued, and nominations must be submitted by email by April 1, 2014 for the Hambleton, Student, and Morse Awards.
+The deadline for nominations for the Divelbiss Award is April 15, 2014.
+(See the Call for Nominations for the Divelbiss Award.)

 The James I. Hambleton Memorial Award was established by the Eastern Apicultural Society of North America to recognize research excellence in apiculture.